Natural Hair maintenance cost can high, I mean some natural hair products can be expensive.

 The Aloe Vera sap works great as a detangler for me, I spritz water on my hair to dampen it then apply the sap directly on my hair then detangle.

 As for deep conditioners, I do alternate between DIY deep conditioner and on-shelf deep conditioner.
 My DIY conditioner comprises of avocado/ banana/ honey/ Aloe Vera juice and I did add a mango once and the definition was amazing.
 As for DIY conditioner you have to rinse thoroughly to avoid residue, an itchy scalp and dandruffs.

 Leave-in conditioners, always ensure your crown is moisturized as you cut down the maintenance cost.
 I only moisturize my weekly unless if am wearing my hair out and the weather decides it’s time we shared the moisture.
-About DIY conditioners like Aloe Vera juice, have seen a couple on the internet but yet to try any of them out but if I do I’ll fill you in about it.
+About DIY conditioners like Aloe Vera juice, water and glycerine have seen a couple on the internet but yet to try any of them out but if I do I’ll fill you in about it.

 Well, I don’t use styling gel or curling cream and I don’t lay my edges too.
 Now that we got that out of the way, I love a gorgeous laid down puff sometime but since I don’t use a styling gel, I just spritz to dampen my hair then apply leave-in conditioner and use my hair toothbrush to nicely lay my hair.

 I to avoid hair extensions for obvious reasons, a lady can’t wear DIY protective styles and salon visits ain’t my cup of tea since some hair dressers ain’t gentle one bit.
 My to go to protective styles are two strand twists, mini-twists, braids, puffs and lately have been trying cornrows and flat twists.

 I would love to know how you cut down your hair maintenance cost and share with all the people you love and care about💜💜💜